Seager HR in 9th, Mariners rally late from 6 down, top Twins

 GETTING HEATED

 Buxton was hit in the shoulder by a pitch from Will Vest in the seventh and both benches were warned.
-Seattle manager Scott Servais protested and was ejected.
+Servais argued and was ejected.

 France was hit on an up-and-in fastball from Cody Stashak in the top of the frame.
 France was also hit in the first.